kognifai/PoseidonNext-Framework/SDK-documentation/Dashboards/Creating-a-widget.md

 # Description

-A widget is an Angular component that can be dynamically added to a view, rearranged and configured, saved into a view and loaded by Dashboards.
+A widget is an Angular component that can be dynamically added to a view, rearranged and configured, saved into a view, and loaded by Dashboards.
 In its essence, it is a configurable piece of logic with its corresponding UI presentation.

 # Prerequisites

 The **Kognifai Dashboards**  package is required in order to create widgets.
 It can be installed into the destination project like so:
 ```
 npm install @kognifai/poseidon-dashboards --save
 ```

 # Views

 A widget consists of two UI parts/views:

 ## Presentation part
 This is the main view of the widget.
 This is the presentation that the user sees when they insert the widget into a dashboard.

 An example of a widget view is:

 ![widget.png](Images/widget-6b5c116c-dcc0-47ed-bddf-c1838a36610e.png)

-*Note the buttons in the top right corner.
-They are utility buttons which bring up the configuration view of the widget and remove it from the dashboard correspondingly.
+>Note the buttons in the top-right corner; they are utility buttons which bring up the configuration view of the widget and remove it from the dashboard correspondingly.
 They are provided by the Dashboards framework and are not part of the widget view itself.

 ## Configuration part

 A widget also must have a view/means to interact with its configuration.

 An example of a widget configuration view is:

 ![widget_config.png](Images/widget_config-896a4f67-799c-4634-b91a-734e1c48b71e.png)

-*Note the buttons in the bottom right corner.
-They are utility buttons which persist or discard the changes made to the widget configuration.
+*Note the buttons in the bottom-right corner; they are utility buttons which persist or discard the changes made to the widget configuration.
 They are provided by the Dashboards framework and are not part of the widget configuration view itself.

 # Implementation

 A widget is implemented as a pair of Angular components (main and edit).
-Each of them should have the typical elements in place:
+Each of them must have the typical elements in place:
  - A **.ts** file for component logic
  - A **.html** file that contains the UI definition
  - A **.css** file that holds its styles